jmhmaxsat/RASLite/README.md

 # RASLite

-This repository contains the implementation of the RASLite algorithm for MaxSAT, as proposed in our paper:

 > RASLite: Enhancing (W)PMS Solvers Through a Dynamic Initial Weight Approach
 > Menghua Jiang, Yin Chen
 > *Proceedings of the 27th International Conference on Computer Supported Cooperative Work in Design (CSCWD 2024)*